EventStore/documentation/docs/cloud/ops/README.md

 # Event Store Cloud Jobs

 The Event Store Cloud runs scheduled jobs on the user's behalf.
-All of these jobs consist of a human readable description and a schedule.
+All of these jobs consist of a human-readable description and a schedule.

-Currently the following jobs are supported:
+Currently, the following jobs are supported:
 * [Scheduled backups](./scheduled_backups.md)

 ## Job Schedules